Latata

-"Latata" (stylized as "LATATA") is a song recorded by South Korean girl group (G)I-dle as the lead single from their debut Korean extended play (EP) I Am.
+"Latata" (stylized as "LATATA") is the debut single recorded by South Korean girl group (G)I-dle as the lead single from their debut Korean extended play (EP) I Am.
 It was released on May 2, 2018, by Cube Entertainment and distributed by Kakao M. It was written by member Soyeon, who also produced the song alongside Big Sancho.
 A music video for the song was also released on the same day.
 Promotions for the song resulted in (G)I-dle's first music show win on SBS MTV's The Show on May 22, 2018.
 The song also resulted in a second win on Mnet's M Countdown.

 A Japanese version was released on July 12, 2019 as the lead single from their Japanese debut EP of the same name.
 An English version was released on May 15, 2020.

 Composition

 "Latata" described as a Moombahton, trap song, featuring reggae rhythm.
 It was composed in the key of A Minor with a tempo of 98 beats per minute.
 Lyrically, it is about a woman in love, who expresses her desire to dance with her lover.
 In an interview with MBC's Radio Star, Soyeon stated that "Latata's" chorus was a word-play on Song Joon-geun's catchphrase, she furthermore explained, "I was impressed with 'Ratata Arata', which was popularized by Song Jun-geun's character 'Gonzalez' from "Bongsunga School".
-After that, while listening to Latin music, the word 'Ratata Arata' came to mind, and that's how Latata was created”.
+After that, while listening to Latin music, the word 'Ratata Arata' came to mind, and that's how Latata was created".